 Why discipline is important to treat depression

-Depression typically sucks the joy out of life, feeling like we are not driven to do anything.
+Depression typically sucks the joy out of life, making us feel like we are not driven to do anything.

 But why would we even bother getting out of bed, let alone do something without motivation, or when we’re not experiencing any positive emotions, regardless of what we do?

-As someone who went through that very experience, I can comfortably say most would just lie in bed all day.
+As someone who went through that very experience, I can comfortably say most would rather lie in bed all day.
 But that’s where discipline comes into play.

 Discipline is particularly important when suffering from depression and experiencing a lack of motivation because it acts as a foundation for action, even when you don’t feel like doing anything.